adamgranted/rtspstreamer/README.md

-# Containerized RTSP Streamer using X11 and MPV for Intel Graphics
+# Containerized Full Screen RTSP Streamer
 I was surprised to find there's no simple way to continuously display an RTSP stream, full screen on a display.
-There's plenty of libraries to manage streams, transcode, etc but I found that either: A) They did more than I needed (adding bloat to an already underpowered micro pc) or B) the latency was too high.

-For my use case, I'm running Frigate as my main NVR and displaying the "Birdseye" view via a restream although this guide should work for any RTSP stream that needs to be full screen.
-The restream already has an inherit level of latency to it so the solution needed to be as fast as possible.

-This guide is geared towards LAN use but it can easiliy be used in conjunction with Tailscale if your devices are on different WANs.
+I needed something with low latency so transcoding was not an option.
+This is intended to be used on devices with Intel integrated graphics.

 # Installation